Manfred Schidlowski: Biography and scientific work

 Manfred Schidlowski was born in Stettin on 13 November 1933.
 His family left his homeland during the Second World War and moved to Greifswald.
 From 1952-1955 he studied at the Humboldt University of Berlin, and from 1956 at the Free University of Berlin, where he received his diploma in geology in 1960 and one year later his doctorate with the "Contribution to the Geology of the Eastern Alps between the Small Walser Valley and the Upper Lech (Vorarlberg, Austria)".
 His desire for a change in geoscientific content led him to South Africa, first as a postdoctoral researcher at the University of Pretoria and then as a mine geologist for the Anglo-Transvaal Consolidated Investment Co.
 Ltd. at the Loraine Gold Mine to Allanridge in the Orange Free State.
-In 1962 he met his future wife Ingrid Piegler, a great-great-granddaughter Heinrich Gottfried Piegler, he married her in 1964.
+In 1962 he met his future wife Ingrid Piegler, a great-great-granddaughter of Heinrich Gottfried Piegler, he married her in 1964.

 Scientifically, he worked on the mineralogy of the gold-bearing Witwatersrand sequence.
-The discovery of detrital, i.e. sedimentary rearranged pyrites and uraninites as well as the frequently occurring carbonaceous material in these layers founded his scientific interest in the early evolution of the Earth and provided the data for his first Nature publication in 1965 with the title "Probable Life-forms from the from the Precambrian of the Witwatersrand System (South Africa)".
+The discovery of detrital, i.e. sedimentary rearranged pyrites and uraninites as well as the frequently occurring carbonaceous material in these layers founded his scientific interest in the early evolution of the Earth and provided the data for his first Nature publication in 1965 with the title "Probable Life-forms from the Precambrian of the Witwatersrand System (South Africa)".